 If a student leaves before 11:30 a.m., they will be counted absent for that day.
-Students are accountable for any missed assignments when checked out early or if they are tardy.
+Students are accountable for any missed assignments when checked out early.
+When possible, medical and dental appointments should be made outside of school hours.
 Only those persons listed under the student's Authorized Pick-Up List will be allowed to leave school grounds with the student.
-Any changes to the list must be provided to the school, in writing, by the child's parent or guardian.
+Any changes to the list must be made in person, in writing, by the parent or guardian that enrolled the student.
 For the safety of our students, anyone who comes into the schools with the intention of picking up a child is to be prepared to show a picture ID.